EmCat2000/manual/content/06-procedures-as-data/index.md

 ring around its input variable action.
 When you drag a variable into a ringed input slot, you generally *do* want to use *the value of* the variable, which will be the block or script you’re trying to run or call, rather than the orange variable reporter itself.
+So [Snap]{.snap}
-So Snap*!* automatically removes the ring in this case.
+automatically removes the ring in this case.
 If you ever do want to use the variable *block itself,* rather than the value of the variable, as a Procedure-type input, you can drag the variable into the input slot,